front-matter/rogue-scholar-api/README.md

 ## Documentation

 Documentation (work in progress) for using Rogue Scholar is available at the [Rogue Scholar Documentation](https://docs.rogue-scholar.org/) website.

+The Rogue Scholar API documentation is served by default at [/openapi.json](https://api.rogue-scholar.org/openapi.json) according to the OpenAPI standard, or at [/docs](https://rogue-scholar.org/docs) for a SwaggerUI interface.

 ## Meta